Notice of Pre-AIA or AIA Status

 A person of ordinary skills in the art is motivated to have an upper surface of the shallow trench isolation structure is above an upper surface of the floating gates of the first and second memory devices in order to improve the performance of the semiconductor device.

-However, it has been held to be within the general skill of a worker in the art to select an upper surface of the shallow trench isolation structure is between upper and lower surfaces of the tunnelling insulators of the first and second memory devices on the basis of it suitability for the intended use as a matter of obvious design choice.
+However, it has been held to be within the general skill of a worker in the art to select an upper surface of the shallow trench isolation structure is higher than the upper surfaces of the tunnelling insulators of the first and second memory devices on the basis of it suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.
 In Gardner v.
 TEC Systems, Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984), the Federal Circuit held that, where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device.

 PNG